GalacticBot/galactic-docs/docs/settings/administration/IgnoreChannels.md

 ---
 id: IgnoreChannels
-title: Channel ignore settings
+title: Channel ignoring
-sidebar_label: Channel ignore
+sidebar_label: Channel Ignore
 ---

 Have the bot ignore commands from users in certain channels.
 Lets you define roles that bypass the ignore.